zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/android/wiki/faq/optimizing.md

 ### 1- Messing around with Java arguments

+**WARNING⚠️:Typing wrong arguments may lead your game to crashes, delete those arguments if you think that crash is related to those arguments.**
 You can change Java arguments in order to increase your [FPS](https://en.wikipedia.org/wiki/Frame_rate)

 * In PojavLauncher, Go to `Settings`